The Messages app is the standard messaging app provided by Apple. It is very flexible and can communicate with all types of phone.

 Once Siri has read a message and moved on it can no longer be read by instructing Siri to "read messages".
 If you instruct Siri to "read messages" again you will be told that you have no messages, which actually means that you have no unread messages.
 If you need to hear a message again later, then you must either use the Messages app or ask Siri to read a specific message or messages, for example "read my message from John Smith" or "read my messages from yesterday".
 The results can be a little erratic but are often useful.

-So long as WhatsApp is set up on your iPhone Siri can normally deal with WhatsApp chats similarly to the way it handles text messages using the Messages app.
+So long as WhatsApp is installed and set up on your iPhone Siri can normally deal with WhatsApp chats similarly to the way it handles text messages using the Messages app.
 Saying something like "text Jane Smith using WhatsApp" and "read my WhatsApp messages" should work. "read my WhatsApp message from John Smith" seems to behave erratically.
 If you tend to use WhatsApp to communicate with an individual, Siri may remember that and use WhatsApp if you simply ask for a text to be sent.
 At other times, Siri may ask you to confirm whether you want to use Messages or WhatsApp.
-Occasionally those requests aren't handled correctly with spoken prompts for VoiceOver users in iOS 18 and I'll be checking the iOS 18.1 release soon but it isn't always easy to persuade Siri to ask the question about which app to use!.
+Occasionally those requests aren't handled correctly with spoken prompts for VoiceOver users.